 The BC Government has put out a brief explanation about Representation Agreements and Enduring Power of Attorney agreements, including links to the basic legal forms and the governing regulations and acts.
 You should always consult a lawyer before proceeding with these documents.

 In the blink of an eye life can change.
-Wishart Brain and Spine Lawyers sincerely hope that you never need to use these forms.
+Wishart Brain and Spine Lawyers sincerely hope that you never need to use legal incapacitation documents.
 Sadly, when there is no legal incapacitation plan prepared, legal services may be required to assist people trying to help incapacitated loved ones.
 The laws will dictate who is permitted to make decisions about your care.
 Other common complications include forms that are invalid, outdated, or the people appointed are no longer willing or capable.

 The cost of being prepared in the event of an accident or illness is small in relation to the expenses you could incur by not being prepared.
 Who do you want to choose what is best for you and your family, someone who loves you or the provincial appointed trustee or guardian?
 For me, the decision is easy.
 I will plan for tomorrow so I can live for today.